jorjuarez/Zero-Day-Ransomware-PwnCrypt-Outbreak/README.md

 * **Detection Engineering:** Create new high-fidelity alerts in Sentinel based on the specific `IoCs` and `TTPs` observed in this attack.

+---

+### Closing Summary:
+In the chaos of an active incident, having a plan and a framework to follow like NIST 800-61, is everything.
+While multiple KQL queries could have eventually gotten you what you need to build the story from beginning to end, applying structure is key.